Healthy House

 The sponsors expected perhaps some 6 - 12 people to show up.
 Over 80 people appeared!
 And there were many intelligent questions about all the above areas.

 The big question is "does it work?"
-The owner has sensitivities to pesticides, tobacco smoke, perfumes, and several building chemicals.
-He has lived in the house for over a year with no problems caused by the house.
+The owner has hypersensitivities to pesticides, tobacco smoke, fragrances, and several building chemicals.
+He has lived in the house for several years with no problems caused by the house.

 Additional information about the Sawmill House -